RTEMS/rtems-docs/cpu_supplement/sparc.rst

 special control mechanisms to return to the normal processing stream.
-Although RTEMS hides many of the processor dependent details of interrupt processing, it is important to understand how the RTEMS interrupt manager is mapped onto the processor’s unique architecture.
-Discussed in this chapter are the SPARC’s interrupt response and control mechanisms as they pertain to RTEMS.
+Although RTEMS hides many of the processor dependent details of interrupt processing, it is important to understand how the RTEMS interrupt manager is mapped onto the processor's unique architecture.
+Discussed in this chapter are the SPARC's interrupt response and control mechanisms as they pertain to RTEMS.